 Our four-step 2015/2016 guide to Hawaii travel deals features the best time to fly to Hawaii and how much you can expect to pay.
 Just updated in August 2015 with our latest tips.
 We’ve included the most likely dates to find Hawaii deals that not only help you save on Hawaii airfare, but on accommodations and activities as well.

 Step 1: What to Pay for Hawaii Deals.

-Great news for the rest of 2015!
+Great news for the rest of 2015 and into 2016!
 We expect to see more competition and discounting than normal on Hawaii routes.
 This is based in part on increased inventory as well as on continued low fuel prices which permit the airlines to make money even on reduced airfares.

-Tip: Overall, low season airfares should be down moderately when compared with 2013-2014.
+Tip: Overall, low season airfares should be down somewhat when compared with 2014.

 Step 2: When to Travel for Hawaii Deals

 - August 12 through November 19 and December 1 through 10, 2015.

 - If you are traveling at the Christmas/New Year holidays, the lowest priced dates will be December 24, 25, 31 and January 1.

 - Try to avoid June 9 to August 14, Christmas, as well as January and February, which are traditionally the high season dates.
 We’ll update the possibility of deals at that time when more information is available.

 - Spring Break 2016 will be covering the second half of March and the beginning of April.
 Spring Break an expensive time to visit.